YINI-lang/YINI-spec/YINI-Specification.md

 key = value
 ```
 ### 2.4.
 YINI Marker (`@yini`)
-The optional `@yini` keyword/marker can be added at the top (but after a possible shebang) of a YINI file.
+The optional YINI marker (`@yini`) can be added at the very top of a YINI file (if present, it must appear after any shebang line).

-The YINI marker is case-insensitive: `@Yini`, `@YINI` is the same thing.
+The marker is case-insensitive: `@yini`, `@YINI`, and `@Yini` are all valid.

-Its purpose is to tell both humans and programs what format or dialect the file is in (although YINI files has the extension `.yini`, however the file name is not always visible).
+Its main purpose is to clearly indicate — both to humans and to programs — what format the file is in.

+Although YINI files typically have the `.yini` extension, the filename is not always visible (for example, when files are embedded, or copied as snippets, etc.).
+The marker line provides immediate identification regardless of context.

+- It also helps clarify the file format when files are opened in editors or included in bug reports.

 Example:
 ```yini